tutors-sdk/workshop-2024/unit-1-create/topic.md

-# Challenge 1: Creating & Publishing a course
+# Creating & Publishing a Tutors Course